rowyang/KAS-pipe/README.md

 - java-jdk
 - python3

-# Installation:
+# Installation
 Please make sure you have [miniconda3](https://docs.conda.io/en/latest/miniconda.html) or [anaconda3](https://www.anaconda.com/products/individual) environments in your server in order to use the provided shell script to install the dependencies.
 Or you can follow the user guide to accomplish the conda installation: https://docs.conda.io/projects/conda/en/latest/user-guide/install/.

-## Install KAS-pipe by cloning this repository:
+## Install KAS-pipe by cloning this repository
 ```Swift
 $ git clone https://github.com/Ruitulyu/KAS-pipe
 $ cd KAS-pipe